 As these soils decompose, a number of negative forces will affect your plants:

 - Drainage is impeded.
 As the soil particles become smaller and smaller, it's harder for water to drain through the pot.
-And believe it or not, a layer of drainage pebbles at the bottom of the pot will actually make this problem worse.
+A layer of drainage pebbles at the bottom of the pot will actually make this problem worse.
 All you're doing is reducing the amount of soil in the pot, so the plant will have even less room to grow.

 - Salt build-up is encouraged.
 As the drainage slows, it allows for a faster buildup of salts and solids from fertilizer.
 Over time, this stresses the plant and can scorch the same tender roots that are stressed by the soil impaction.